Skip to Content

 5. Stories with Music

-Play audiobooks for your children that have a musical soundtrack, or listen to musical stories on YouTube.
+Play audiobooks that have a musical soundtrack, or listen to musical stories on YouTube.

-These stories will develop your child’s listening skills and are far better than watching TV as your child needs to actively listen to follow the story.
+These stories will develop listening skills and are far more interactive than watching TV as children need to actively listen to follow the story.

 6. Poems

-Listening to and saying poems is an important activity as children learn to recognize rhythm and rhyme in a sentence.
+Listening to and repeating rhyming poems is an important activity as children learn to recognize rhythm and rhyme in a sentence.

 The benefits of poetry are numerous, including developing vocabulary, language, phonological awareness, mathematical concepts, a love for literacy, etc.